 A brief biography.

 Michel Ophovius was born as Michiel van Ophoven in 1570 in the Fonteynstraat, 's-Hertogenbosch.
 His father was a weaver and trader in textiles.
-After the Latin School, he joined the Dominicans in the priory of Saint Paul in Antwerpen in 1585.
-After studies in Leuven, he was ordained a priest in 1593, studied in Bologna en obtained the title of 'Lector of theology' in Rome (1599).
-In 1600 returned to Antwerpen, where he gave all his attention to the pastoral life.
-After his appointment as inquisitor (1601), he was elected prior of the priory of Antwerpen in 1608 and obtained the title of 'Magister of Theology' in 1609.
+After the Latin School, he joined the Dominicans in the priory of Saint Paul in Antwerp in 1585.
+After studies in Leuven, he was ordinaied a priest in 1593, studied in Bologna en obtained the title of 'Lector of theology' in Rome (1599).
+In 1600 returned to Antwerp, where he gave all his attention to the pastoral life.
+After his appointment as inquisitor (1601), he was elected prior of the priory of Antwerp in 1608 and obtained the title of 'Magister of Theology' in 1609.

 The cathedral of St. John Evangelist, and all the churches were seized by the Calvinists; the celebration of catholic services were forbidden; all the priests and religious had to leave the city.
 Ophovius went to Geldrop on 20.11.1629 to administrate his diocese.
 Isabella had offered him the vacant seat of Bruges, but Ophovius wanted to remain loyal to his diocesans.
-The States of Holland banished him in 1631, whereupon he moved to Lier, where he died on 04.11.1637.
-He was buried in the church of Saint Paul in Antwerpen in a tomb built by Hans of Mildert, possible after a design of P.P.
+The States of Holland banished him in 1631, whereupon he moved to Lier, where he died on 04.11.1837.
+He was buried in the St. Paul in Antwerp in a tomb built by Hans of Mildert, possible after a design of P.P.
 Rubens.

 Michel Ophovius, portrait (1618/19) by P.P.
 Rubens,

-preserved in the museum 'Mauritshuis' in Den Haag, Nederland.
+preserved in the museum 'Mauritshuis' in The Hague.